🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 4.6 -- 15 Okinawa has a niche focus on tourism-tech and marine-bio startups, but it lacks the scale and density of major hubs like Tokyo or Fukuoka.
+πŸš€ Startup Scene + 4.6 -- 15 Okinawa has a small but growing startup community centered around coworking spaces and tourism tech, but lacks the density and funding of larger Japanese cities like Tokyo or Osaka.

 πŸš† TRANSPORTATION